apache/drill/_docs/performance-tuning/query-plans-and-tuning/050-sort-based-and-hash-based-memory-constrained-operators.md

 The `planner.memory.max_query_memory_per_node` option is the minimum amount of memory available to Drill per query on a node.
 The default of 2 GB typically allows between two and three concurrent queries to run when the JVM is configured to use 8 GB of direct memory (default).
 When the memory requirement for Drill increases, the default of 2 GB is constraining.
 You must increase the amount of memory for queries to complete, unless the setting for the `planner.memory.percent_per_query` option allows for Drill to use more memory.

 - **planner.memory.percent\_per_query**
 Alternatively, the `planner.memory.percent_per_query` option sets the memory as a percentage of the total direct memory.
 The default is 5%.
 This value is only used when throttling is disabled.
 Setting the value to 0 disables the option.
-You can increase or decrease the value, however you should set the percentage well below the JVM direct memory to account for the cases where Drill does not manage memory, such as for the less memory intensive operators.
+You can increase or decrease the value; however, you should set the percentage well below the JVM direct memory to account for the cases where Drill does not manage memory, such as for the less memory intensive operators.

        - The percentage is calculated using the following formula: